-I am Senior Lecturer in Philosophy at the School of Philosophy, Psychology and Language Sciences (PPLS) at the University of Edinburgh.
+I am Senior Lecturer (Associate Professor) in Philosophy at the School of Philosophy, Psychology and Language Sciences (PPLS) at the University of Edinburgh.

 I am interested in building bridges between current philosophical work on cognition and the wider humanities.

 I did my Ph.D. in 2006 under the supervision of Professor Peter Lipton at the Department of History and Philosophy of Science at the University of Cambridge.
 After finishing my Ph.D., I was a Junior Research Fellow and then a Leverhulme Early Career Fellow at King’s College, Cambridge.
-I have been an academic visitor in Pittsburgh, Notre Dame, and Florence.
+I have been an academic visitor in Pittsburgh, Notre Dame, Florence.
+I am a Visiting International Professor at the RUB Research School in Bochum.
 I have been at the University of Edinburgh since 2011.